 August 6, 2019

-- Gianluca Bacchiocchi, Megan Gordon, José Guardo, Catherine McCarthy, Jiahua Ni, Catherine Ennis, Greg Kahn, Jacqueline Landells, Luis Maria Clouet, Icy Li, Laura Marriott, Eduardo Sánchez, Julian Hurtado Vallejo
+- Gianluca Bacchiocchi, Megan Gordon, José Guardo, Catherine McCarthy, Jiahua Ni, Catherine Ennis, Greg Kahn, Jacqueline Landells, Luis Maria Clouet, Laura Marriott, Eduardo Sánchez Roldan, Julian Hurtado Vallejo

 - New York